risingwavelabs/risingwave/docs/relational_table/storing-state-using-relational-table.md

 In this part, we will introduce how stateful executors interact with KV state store through the relational table layer.

 Relational table layer consists of State Table, Mem Table and Storage Table.
-The State Table provides the table operations by these APIs: `get_row`, `scan`, `insert_row`, `delete_row` and `update_row`, which are the read and write interfaces for executors.
-The Mem Table is an in-memory buffer for caching table operations during one epoch, and the Storage Table is responsible for writing row operations into kv pairs, which performs serialization and deserialization between cell-based encoding and KV encoding.
+The State Table provides the table operations by these APIs: `get_row`, `scan`, `insert_row`, `delete_row` and `update_row`, which are the read and write interfaces for streaming executors.
+The Mem Table is an in-memory buffer for caching table operations during one epoch.
+The Storage Table is read only, and used in batch mode.

 ![Overview of Relational Table](../images/relational-table-layer/relational-table-01.svg)